Akhil1968/login-register/README.md

-# a node.js application using -
+# A node.js application using - bcryptjs
-express.js, handlebars, bcryptjs and bootstrap

-it explains the following :----
-   Middleware- body-parser
-   Middleware- static
-   Middleware- express-session
-   Middleare-  Template Engine Handlebars decorating html FORM using bootstrap
+Highlight of the application  : password hashing by bcryptjs

+Other technologies used: expressJS, MongoDB, Mongoose, handlebars